 Wine & Watering Holes

 Mesa's an oasis with numerous watering holes.
 At D'Vine Wine Bistro, their mission is to make wine approachable and take the guesswork out of selecting white, red and everything in between.
 Recognized with the 2008 Wine Spectator's "Award of Excellence", D'Vine offers a full lunch and dinner menu with many options ready for any wine pairing.
 For those worried about driving after sampling some wine, have one of D'Vine's shuttle services pick you up at your door and drop you off at the end of the night.
 These complimentary shuttles give visitors an evening free of worrying who will make the drive home.
 Restaurant goers will certainly find the Old World ambience accompanied with hearty entrees satisfying.
-Wine lovers won't want to miss Sun Devil Liquors underground wine cellar.
+Wine lovers won't want to miss The Cellar Pub at Sun Devil Liquors underground wine cellar.
 Jazz and blues music fills the bar, while patrons sip on various wines before buying the bottle upstairs in the retail store.

 For a more urban take on the Mexican cantina, head east and take a load off on the patio at Dos Gringos, Salty's sister restaurant.
 Another hot spot for happy hour, signature specials here including Gringo Rolls, Sloppy 7-Layer Dip and the Pork Chili Verde Mexican crock-pot with bubbling jalapeno cream cheese.